Detection of roton and phonon excitations in a spin-orbit coupled Bose-Einstein condensate with a moving barrier: Numerical simulations of GP equations

-The numerical simulations also show that roton modes can only be excited when the barrier width is smaller than the stripe width and in Fig.~\ref{density-width} we show densities for the same parameters as used in Fig.~\ref{excitation}(b1) but for different barrier widths.
-Since the width of the stripes of the spatial density modulation is about 2, they do not get excited for barriers of widths $\sigma=2$ and 3.
+The numerical simulations also show that roton modes can only be excited when the barrier width is comparable with the width of a single stripe and in Fig.~\ref{density-width} we show densities for the same parameters as used in Fig.~\ref{excitation}(b1) but for different barrier widths.
+One can see that no excitations appear for barriers of widths $\sigma=0.2,0.5$ and 2.
+For $\sigma=2$, the momentum distribution of the barrier is narrow so that the roton modes can not be excited.
+On the other hand, if the barrier width is very small, the excitation is so weak that the contrast of the stripes is reduced.
+From the calculations we find that $\sigma=1$ is favourable for the roton excitations.